DivyeB/simon/README.md

 # simon
-In my first year, I created a memory game with JavaScript that generates random color sequences for players to remember and replicate.
-The project highlights my early skills in JavaScript and interactive development, though it isn't responsive.
+In my first year, I developed an interactive memory-based game using JavaScript.
+The game generates random color sequences utilizing arrays, challenging players to remember and replicate these sequences.
+I focused on creating intuitive game mechanics to enhance the user experience and engagement, making the gameplay both fun and accessible.
+Although the design isn't responsive, the project demonstrates my early proficiency in JavaScript and my ability to create interactive and user-centered applications.